Fremont Older: Career

-In his later years at the Bulletin, Older was offended by the owner's rewriting of his editorials and refusal to commit to a lifelong appointment.
-Hence, after 23 years of service, he resigned in 1918 and went to William Randolph Hearst's paper, the San Francisco Call.
+In his later years at the San Francisco Bulletin, Older was offended by Robert Alexander Crothers, the owner, rewriting his editorials and refusal to commit to a lifelong appointment.

+After 23 years of service, at the Bulletin, Older resigned in 1918 and went to William Randolph Hearst's paper, the San Francisco Call.
 Along with talented staff, he brought the case of Thomas Mooney's wrongful conviction case and numerous other stories that the Bulletin owner had refused to carry, including the James Graham Fair will case involving former state Supreme court justice Frederick W. Henshaw and a bribe amounting to $400,000.

 Older originally believed Mooney was guilty, but changed his mind and spent 20 years working for the release of Mooney and Billings.
 Although it was reported [where? reference?] that he disliked Mooney, thinking him worthy of jail for real crimes, but not for the bombing at Steuart and Market for which he was jailed.
 For his efforts, Older was called a communist, a Wobblie, a syndicalist and traitor, but Hearst backed him.
 Older died a few years before Mooney was pardoned by California Governor Culbert Olson in 1939.